-The additional evidence and example is figure (2), The ICE BofA AAA US Corporate Index Effective Yield, which represents the effective yield of all AAA bonds, rose to 8% during 2008, almost doubling from its stable pre-crisis rate of 4-6%.
+The additional evidence and example is figure (2), The ICE BofA AAA and BBB US Corporate Index Effective Yield, which represents the effective yield of most of AAA and BBB bonds, rose to 8% and 10% resepctivtly during 2008, almost doubling from its stable pre-crisis rate of 4-6%.
 This aslo indicated that bond issuers had to pay higher interest rates to compensate for the increased credit risk.